Welcome to the Department of Educational and Counselling Psychology (ECP)!

 * All ECP graduate-level programs (MA, MEd, PhD & Post-PhD) have only Fall admission.
 Winter or Spring admission is not available for these programs.

 Admission details and requirements vary significantly from degree to degree.
 Visit our Programs & Courses pages and navigate to the program and degree of interest for detailed admissions information and requirements.
 If after you have viewed the program pages and have additional questions, our program advisors will be happy to assist.
 Quick links:

 Looking for teaching certification?
-Jump to the Faculty of Education Student Affairs Office website Quebec Teacher Certification page.
+Jump to the Faculty of Education Internships and Student Affairs website Quebec Teacher Certification page.

 In addition to the information provided on this web site, all applicants should also visit the McGill Graduate and Postdoctoral Studies (GPS) Applying & Admissions pages for key information on admissions and funding, as well as relevant requisite standardized tests.
 Specifically, students are encouraged to visit the Preparing to Apply & Ready to Apply? pages for more logistical help with applying to McGill.
 Should you have a question about providing supporting documentation or letters of recommendation, please refer them to these pages and to GPS' FAQs.